sighingnow/jekyll-gitbook/_pages/Digital.md

 ### Lab Objective

-In this Lab, we will go through the tasks that are required to complete the basic whatsapp integration.
-You will be able to initiate a Whatsapp contact to the Contact Center and be able to accept/respond to the contact by logging in as an agent.
+In this Lab, we will go through the tasks that are required to complete the basic WhatsApp integration.
+You will be able to initiate a WhatsApp contact to the Contact Center and be able to accept/respond to the contact by logging in as an agent.

-In this lab you will be configuring **Whatsapp** number settings, Assets, Entry Point and corresponding workflows.
-All these steps are required for integrating Whatsapp with our application.
+In this lab you will be configuring **WhatsApp** number settings, Assets, Entry Point and corresponding workflows.
+All these steps are required for integrating WhatsApp with our application.

 ### Pre-requisite

-1. You recived an admin credentials to configure in Managment Portal and Webex Connect.
+1. You received an admin credentials to configure in Management Portal and Webex Connect.
-2. You recived the Whatsapp number associated with your tenant.
+2. You received the WhatsApp number associated with your tenant.
 3. You have successfully completed the previous Lab **Preconfiguration**
+4. **Note**: WhatsApp Numbers cannot be procured directly from the WxCC integrated Webex Connect tenant.
+For production use, please note that customers will have to work with Partners to go through a procurement process to enable WhatsApp and get numbers assigned to the tenant.

 # Lab Section

 ## Step 1.
-Verify Whatsapp Number Assignment
+Verify WhatsApp Number Assignment

 - Login to your respective Webex Connect UI using the provided URL https://cl1pod**X**.imiconnect.io/ (where **X** is your POD number).

-- Navigate to Assets > Numbers and verify that the tenant you are using has a SMS number assigned
+- Navigate to Assets > App and verify that the tenant you are using has a SMS number assigned

 <img align="middle" src="images/Lab6_1.png" width="1000" />
 <br/>
 <br/>

->**Note**: Whatsapp Numbers cannot be procured directly from the WxCC integrated Webex Connect tenant.
-For production use, please note that customers will have to work with Partners to go through a procurement process to enable Whatsapp and get numbers assigned to the tenant.

 - Identify and make note of the APP ID (We will need this later in the flow configuration)